 Small Business Tax Representation

-CPAs can represent taxpayers in matters before the IRS.
+A tax accountant, or CPA, will represent you in matters before the IRS.

 Typical examples would include: